swang2016/benzinga_movers_scraper/README.md

 * `stock_volumes.csv`: CSV of tickers and their volumes for the date range of 10/12/2015 - 05/03/2019
 * `filing_dates.csv`: CSV of tickers and their earnings filing dates for the date range of 10/12/2015 - 05/03/2019
 * `stock_headlines_cleaned.csv`: `stock_headlines.csv` with additional features generated from `stock_prices.csv` and `stock_volumes.csv`.
 Example code showing how this file was made is in `benzinga_clean.ipynb` in the Scripts folder.

-# Analysis #
-A sampling of some exploratory analysis done on this data can be found in `benzinga_exploratory_analysis.ipynb`, in the Scripts folder.
-A Medium post linked here, https://medium.com/@steven_wang/exploring-stock-price-movements-after-major-events-8b35c318ba76, is based on this analysis.